wasm3/wasm3/README.md

 * Looking at the above assembly code, you'll notice that once an M3 operation is optimized, it doesn't need the regular stack (no mucking with the ebp/esp registers).
 This is the case for 90% of the opcodes.
 Branching and call operations do require stack variables.
 Therefore, execution can't march forward indefinitely; the stack would eventually overflow.

-   Loops unwind the stack.
+   Therefore, loops unwind the stack.
 When a loop is continued, the Continue operation returns, unwinding the stack.
 Its return value is a pointer to the loop opcode it wants to unwind to.
-The Loop operations checks for its pointer and responds appropriately, either calling back into the loop code or returning, passing through the loop pointer.
+The Loop operations checks for its pointer and responds appropriately, either calling back into the loop code or returning the loop pointer back down the call stack.

 * Traps/Exceptions work similarly.
 A trap pointer is returned from the trap operation which has the effect of unwinding the entire stack.

-* Returning from a (Wasm) function also unwinds the stack, back to the point of the Call operation.
+* Returning from a Wasm function also unwinds the stack, back to the point of the Call operation.

-* But, because M3 execution leans heavily on the native stack, this does create a runtime usage issue.
+* But, because M3 execution leans heavily on the native stack, this does create one runtime usage issue.

    A conventional interpreter can save its state, break out of its processing loop and return program control to the client code.
 This is not the case in M3 since the C stack might be wound up in a loop for long periods of time.

    With Gestalt, I resolved this problem with fibers (built with Boost Context).
 M3 execution occurs in a fiber so that control can effortlessly switch to the "main" fiber.
 No explicit saving of state is necessary since that's the whole purpose of a fiber.

-   More simplistically, the interpreter runtime can also periodically call back to the client.
+   More simplistically, the interpreter runtime can also periodically call back to the client (in the either the Loop or LoopContinue operation).
 This is necessary, regardless, to detect hangs and break out of infinite loops.

 ### Thoughts & Questions about WebAssembly